 Generally, for optimal rehabilitation success, individuals:

-o Have begun to acknowledge or identify deficits from the brain injury
+- Have begun to acknowledge or identify deficits from their brain injury

-The range of intervention services offered will be determined pending evaluation results and will take into consideration the client’s specific case.
+The range of services offered will be determined after evaluation results and on an individual case basis.

 ComPASS services are offered on a sliding fee scale from $0 to $90 per session.
-The client must complete a Financial Eligibility Form to determine the percentage of the full fee they are responsible for paying.
+The client must complete a Financial Eligibility Form to determine client fees.